bedezign/docker-laravel/README.md

 127.0.0.1	fancy-project.test
 ```

-There's 1 caveat here: If you are planning to communicate with containers part of another docker-compose project, you'll have to use a "more global" IP to resolve to.
+There's a possible caveat here: If you are planning to communicate with containers part of another docker-compose project, you'll have to use a "more global" IP to resolve to.

 Imagine: